Sitka, Alaska: 1880 and 1890 censuses

 Sitka first reported on the 1880 census as an unincorporated village.
 Of 916 residents, there were 540 Tlingit, 219 Creole (Mixed Russian and Native) and 157 Whites reported.
 It was the largest community in Alaska at that census.
 In 1890, it fell to second place behind Juneau.
-It reported 1,190 residents, of whom 861 were Native, 280 were White, 31 were Asian, 17 Creole, and 1 Other.
+It reported 1,190 residents, of whom 861 were Native, 280 were White, 31 were Asian, 17 were Creole and 1 was Other.
 In 1900, it fell to 4th place behind Nome, Skagway and Juneau.
 It did not report a racial breakdown.

 1910 and 1920 censuses

 In 1910, Sitka was reported as two separate communities based on race: the village with mostly non-natives (population 539) and the part of the village with natives (population 500).
 Separately, they placed as the 15th and 17th largest communities.
 United, they would be 8th largest.
 For the purposes of comparison and the fact that the village was not officially politically/racially divided except by the census bureau report, the combined total (1,039) is reported on the historic population list.
 In 1913, Sitka was incorporated as a city, rendering the division by the census bureau for 1910 moot.
 In 1920, Sitka became the 4th largest city in the territory.
 In 1930, it fell to 7th place with 1,056 residents.
 Of those, 567 reported as Native, 480 as White and 9 as Other.
 In 1940, it rose to 5th place, but did not report a racial breakdown.